 Cameo 4 Software and Download

 The Cameo 4 will run on the same Silhouette Studio software just like the older Silhouette machines would.
-But, you’ll need to make sure you have the latest version of the software installed.
+It needs a Mac or Windows computer and you’ll need to make sure you have the latest version of the software installed.

 To run the Cameo 4, you’ll need Silhouette Studio version 4.3.240 or higher.
 Head over Silhouette America and go to the software download page.